 - Thinning of the wall of the vagina (vaginal atrophy).
 Early research suggests that applying a specific gel (Estromineral Gel, Rottapharm-Madaus) that contains calendula, Lactobacillus sporogenes, isoflavones, and lactic acid to the vagina for 4 weeks reduces symptoms of vaginal atrophy such as vaginal itching, burning, dryness, and pain during intercourse.

 - Leg ulcers.
 Early research shows that applying a 7.5% calendula ointment to the skin speeds up the healing of leg ulcers caused by poor blood circulation.

 NIACIN AND NIACINAMIDE (VITAMIN B3) Side Effects & Safety

-Calendula seems to be safe for most people when taken by mouth or applied to the skin.
+Preparations of calendula flower are LIKELY SAFE for most people when taken by mouth or applied to the skin.

 Allergy to ragweed and related plants: Calendula may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking calendula.

 Surgery: Calendula might cause too much drowsiness if combined with medications used during and after surgery.
 Stop taking calendula at least 2 weeks before a scheduled surgery.